sunhaiyong1978/CLFS-for-LoongArch/CLFS_For_LoongArch64-20210903_en.md

 ```

 ### 3.4 MPFR
-    Build the MPFR software package used in the cross tool chain.
+    Build the MPFR software package used in the cross-compile toolchain.

 ```sh
 tar xvf ${DOWNLOADDIR}/mpfr-4.1.0.tar.xz -C ${BUILDDIR}